 The day after Thanksgiving is designated as a regular work day.
 Employees wishing to take that day off must request PTO.
 PTO requests will be reviewed and will be granted based on the availability of sufficient coverage.

-For the Christmas and New Years Holidays, employees may take up to 3 consecutive PTO days in addition to the holiday itself.
+For the Christmas and New Year’s Holidays, employees may take up to 3 consecutive PTO days in addition to the holiday itself.

 Employees requesting an exception to the 3-day rule should do so in writing to their leader.